About

 Katie has a current Working with Children Check, Police Check and is registered with AHPRA.

-She sees children aged 6+, adolescents and parents.
+She sees clients across the lifespan, including children (6+), adolescents and adults.

 Publications: